 Implementing a robust project management lifecycle solution to manage your projects instead of using spreadsheets helps you to keep your projects running smoothly.

-Some of the things that project controls software, like ARES PRISM, offers that spreadsheets don’t include:
+Some of the things that project controls software, like Contruent Enterprise, offers that spreadsheets don’t include:

+Consistency.
 Ideally, every project should be managed in a consistent manner.
 Consistent processes, consistent reporting, consistent calculations.
-This can be difficult achieve when projects are being managed with spreadsheets.
-Off-the-shelf project management software, like ARES PRISM, helps organizations to standardize their processes and create reports in the same format with the same calculations every time.
+This can be difficult to achieve when projects are being managed with spreadsheets.
+Off-the-shelf project management software, like Contruent Enterprise, helps organizations to standardize their processes and create reports in the same format with the same calculations every time.

+Scalable.
 The bigger the project, the more complex the spreadsheet.
-This increase in complexity limits how scalable the solution is.
+This increase in complexity limits how scalable the solution can be.
 Project management tools are capable of managing projects of any size without altering the processes used.

+Ease of Use.
 While at first glance spreadsheets seem simple to use, increased project size increases complexity.
 This complexity means that often the spreadsheet’s creator is the only one that understands how the spreadsheet functions.
-Whereas using a project management tool, once someone has received the necessary training they will be able to manage any project in the software using the same methodology each time.
+Whereas using a project management tool, once someone has received the necessary training, they will be able to manage any project in the software using the same methodology each time.

-This Halloween, make sure your projects aren’t turning into a horror story!
-To learn more about how reducing dependency on spreadsheets improves project controls processes, read our case study: Pristine Data Quality Greatly Improves Project Analysis.
+We hope your projects aren’t turning into a horror story!
+To learn more about how reducing dependency on spreadsheets improves project controls processes, request a demo.